-Over the last ten years, I have authored a number of books and e-books.
+Over the last twelve years, I have authored a number of books and e-books.
 These books have covered a wide range of topics including digital workflow, location lighting, adventure photography and stories behind the images.
 Two of these books, A Professional Photographer’s Workflow: Using Adobe Lightroom and Photoshop and Location Lighting for the Outdoor Photographer are self published e-books.
 The other two, Exposed: Inside the Life and Images of a Pro Photographer and Adventure Photography: Capturing the World of Outdoor Sports, are printed books and were published by PeachPit Press and Lark Photography Books respectively.
 For a complete description of these books please visit my website.
 What follows are brief descriptions of each of these books.

 Over the course of the last nine months in the summer and fall of 2011 and the spring of 2012, between assignments and all of my other work, I wrote my third book, this time with PeachPit Press for the New Riders “Voices that Matter” Collection.
 The idea behind this book is to strip some of the glamour off this profession and share a wide range of stories and experiences to give the reader a very clear view of what it is like to be a working professional photographer—and what it takes to create top-notch images.
 I also discuss sixteen images in detail and tell how they were created, the story behind the images, how they were shot and also how they were worked up so that everyone can see the entire process—and what it took to get the shot.
 Along the way I make sure not to leave out the embarrassing parts or any of the gory details so you the reader can learn from my experiences.